We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Free of artificial ingredients, each Cauliflower Sandwich Thin is low in calories and carbs, high in protein, and provides one serving of vegetables.
+The Cauliflower Sandwich Thins are free of artificial ingredients, low in calories and carbs, and high in protein, and each one provides one serving of vegetables.

-Still, keep in mind that they’re unsuitable for people who are allergic to eggs or dairy.
+Still, keep in mind that these are unsuitable for people who are allergic to eggs or dairy.

-These thins get good reviews for being soft and having a mild flavor that complements a wide variety of toppings.
-In addition to their suitability for wraps and sandwiches, these thins can be baked in the oven to make mini pizzas.
+These sandwich thins get good reviews for being soft and having a mild flavor that complements a wide variety of toppings.
+In addition to being suitable for wraps and sandwiches, they can be baked in the oven to make mini pizzas.

 Made with a gluten-free sourdough base, Schär Gluten-Free Multigrain Ciabatta Rolls have a pleasant taste and texture that closely resembles those of a traditional wheat-based sandwich roll.

-These preservative-free rolls also contain buckwheat flour, flax seeds, and sunflower seeds.
+These preservative-free rolls also contain buckwheat flour, flaxseed, and sunflower seeds.

-Schär Multigrain Ciabatta Rolls are likewise a good option nutrition-wise, as they’re high in fiber, low in sugar, and contain a good amount of protein.
+They’re a good nutritional option, as they’re high in fiber and low in sugar and contain a good amount of protein.